BigRedS/cx-labs/README.md

 * `make up` - bring up the cluster, install otel-demo and coralogix
 * `make destroy` - destroy the cluster
 * `make cx` - install the CX helm chart
-* `make values` - install the CX helm chart using `./values.yaml` as the values fole
+* `make values` - install the CX helm chart using `./values.yaml` as the values file
 * `make port-forward` - set up a port-forward to reach the otel-demo frontend at http://localhost:8080
 * `make k9s` - open K9s on the cluster